godotengine/godot-docs/reference/gdscript.rst

 ^^^

 To iterate through a range, such as an array or table, a *for* loop is used.
-When looping over an array, the current array element is stored in the loop variable.
-When looping over a dictionary, the *index* is stored in the loop variable.
+When iterating over an array, the current array element is stored in the loop variable.
+When iterating over a dictionary, the *index* is stored in the loop variable.

 ::